BRVC-ORG/Prospectus/README.md

 A Prospectus for a Bitcoin-, Ethereum-, USDC- and Dogecoin-backed research, manufacturing and development-focused ventures company, primarily using in-house chains' coin(s) for utility use-cases and quoteunquote frontier-modeling; and for transparency purposes.
 With plans to be located in the American states of Washington, Wyoming (for Manufacturing) and the two 'blockchain States': Louisiana (Operations, Legal) and Texas (HQ).
 Forwardlooking statements not meant as securities of any kind.

-Source Document for PDF (prospectus.satoshillc.pw):
+Source Document for PDF (see "BRVC Prospectus" file above) (prospectus.satoshillc.pw):

 https://docs.google.com/document/d/17HNGVvbst7U0mqlk-bI3Eh1wsxz46iUWUreLnyiK8zE/edit?usp=drivesdk

-# Prospectus cont'd (see "BRVC Prospectus" file above):
+# Prospectus cont'd from Doc/PDF #afore:

 # Week of 18 - 24 August 2025